 And oh, it was SO worth it.
 The bambino didn’t recall ever having it, and Jay doesn’t go nuts for it the way I do, but they both asked for second pieces.
 I polished off the rest myself (over the course of a couple days).

-If you can’t find these in your store, or you’re not keen on consuming raw eggs, there are other recipes for Tiramisu that are made with whipped cream or a cooked zabaglione.
-I figure that I eat enough raw cookie dough, cake batter and brownie batter, I’d be fine.
+If you can’t find these in your store, or you’re just not keen on consuming raw eggs, there are other recipes for Tiramisu that are made with whipped cream or a cooked zabaglione.
+I figure that I eat enough raw cookie dough, cake batter and brownie batter, so I’d be fine.
 I chose the pasteurized eggs more for the sake of the bambino, and I warned him ahead of time what the dessert contained.

 And as I already mentioned, he liked it enough, he had seconds!
 If I had my way, I would’ve kept the entire dessert for myself.